hlog's features include:

 For more information about the available commands and more of the design philosophy, look at the README file included in the source tarball.

-If you have any questions, suggestions, or bug reports, please direct them to firstname.lastname@example.org or one of the other contact methods.
+If you have any questions or suggestions please direct them to firstname.lastname@example.org or use one of the other contact methods.
+If you found a bug, either use these contact methods to let me know about it, or file a bug.